Vali-98/ChatterUI/README.md

 ### Building From Source

 Building from source has **not** been tested.
 Requires Node.js and Android SDK.
 Expo uses EAS to build apps which requires a Linux environment.
-Release APKs are built in WSL.

 ```
 npm install
 eas build --platform android --local
 ```

+### IOS

+Currently untested as I do not own proper devices to run it.
+Assistance here would be greatly appreciated!

 ### Fix For Text Streaming in Development